Data Protection Policy

 CLC Exeter decides that it is in the interests of the person that data is disclosed to social services or the police (in accordance with the Safeguarding Procedures).
 In this instance the permission of the person will be sought prior to any disclosure but this may be overridden if CLC Exeter believe that the person's health and safety, or the health and safety of another person is at risk.

-6.1 Access to personal information is password protected and is accessed only by those who have secure and authorised access to this information: (Mark Plane - accountant, Chris Walker - Trustee, Esther Thomas - volunteer admin support and Richard Oster - Church Leader).
+6.1 Access to personal information is password protected and is accessed only by those who have secure and authorised access to this information: (Mark Plane - accountant, Chris Walker - Church Leader, Esther Thomas - volunteer admin support).

 6.2 All individuals who are the subject of personal data held by CLC Exeter may: